lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/use.md

 </div>

-See [the Webcomponentsjs documentation](https://github.com/webcomponents/webcomponentsjs) for more information.
+See <a href="https://github.com/webcomponents/webcomponentsjs" target="_blank" rel="noopener">the Webcomponentsjs documentation</a> for more information.